jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 10min

 Now it's your turn to write some tests and test your algorithm skills.
 This time we are take a  [Test Driven Development](https://learntdd.in/react/) approach to writing our tests.
+This means we write failing tests first and then the code to make them pass.

 - it should take in an array of duplicate elements and return an array of unique elements.
 - it should return an empty array when the input is an empty array